 I hereby affirm that the information given is true and correct, and I authorize and direct the custodian to make distributions according to the instructions provided on this form.
 In addition, by signing this form, I understand and acknowledge that my employer may be required to execute any and all other documents, and to provide and/or share any and all other information necessary to comply with the applicable section of the Internal Revenue Code and the final regulations promulgated thereunder.
 I acknowledge I will be charged a Distribution Fee.
-Recurring distributions may be subject to an additional fee.
+Recurring distribution may be subject to an additional fee.

+►

-Date (month | day | year)
+Date (month day year)

 Participant Signature

-THIRD PARTY ADMINISTRATOR AND/OR PLAN SPONSOR SIGNATURI
+THIRD PARTY ADMINISTRATOR AND/0 R PLAN SPONSOR SIGNAT JRE

-(If a Third Party Administrator (TPA) services the Plan, the TPA should complete and sign this section.
-If no TPA services the Plan, or if the TPA requires the Plan Sponsor to complete and sign this section, the Plan Sponsor should complete and sign this section.)
+- nplete and sign this section.
+If no TPA services the Plan, or if the TPA onsor should complete and sign this section.)

-Date of Hire: Years of Service: Ve sted Percentage:
+Date of Hire: Years of Service: Vested Percentage:

-By signing below, I represent and warrant that I am duly authorized to execute this form and approve the requested distribution on behalf of the Plan Sponsor.
-Based on the information supplied in this request, any required supplemental documents (such as waiver of qualified joint and survivor annuity, if applicable) and the terms of the Plan document, the participant is eligible for the requested distribution.
-Correct vesting information with regard to employer contributions is provided above.
+the Plan Sponsor.
+Based on the information n supplied in this request, any terms of the Plan document, th ecute this form and approve the requested distribution on behalf of required supplemental documents (such as waiver of qualified joint ne participant is eligible for the requested distribution.
+Correct vesting

 Plan Sponsor Signature Date (month day year)

 Plan Sponsor Printed Name Title

-Phone Number Ema ail
+Phone Number Email

 TPA Signature Date (month day year)

 TPA Printed Name Title

-Phone Number Em. ail
+Phone Number Email